jeanbondy/fsnd-capstone/README.md

 ## Endpoints

+### General Endpoints
+These are a set of general endpoints not used for the API.

+#### GET /
+Returns "hello", a simple check to see if the app is running.

+#### GET /login
+Redirects to the auth0.com login page

+#### GET /callback
+Called by auth0.com after succesful login

+### Actors Endpoints
+Endpoints to get, post, update and delete actors

-### GET /actors
+#### GET /actors
 Returns an object containing all actors, the total number of actors, and the success value.
-Requires permission: get:actors
+Requires permission: `get:actors`

 | Role | Permission |
 | ------ | ------ |